-The unit has five reciprocating chiller compressors of 90 kW and 70 TR each, based on vapor compression ammonia cycle.
-These compressors cater to the chilled water requirements and FCU units in the cold storage area.
-Of the five compressors installed, two compressors are running during morning time and three compressors are running during night time for ice formation in the IBT.
+The unit has 5 reciprocating chiller compressors of 90 kW & 70 TR each based on vapour compression ammonia cycle.
+These compressors cater for the chilled water requirements & FCU units in the cold storage area.
+Of the 5 compressors installed, two compressors will be running during morning time and three compressors will be running during night time for ice formation in the IBT.
 The performance of the chiller compressor is shown below: